crocs-muni/javacard-curated-list/README.md

 - DONE (2017-04-15) Search all SourceForge repositories with "javacard" string
 - DONE (2017-04-16) Sort applets into categories according to basic topic
 - Inspect other repositories of relevant developers
-- Analyze status and maturity of included projects (needs further inspection section)
+- Analyze status and maturity of included projects (subsection 'needs further inspection')

 ### Format and notation
 > **Project name _[status : activity]_** <br> Short description, often taken from a project readme.md